geocam/mapsetjson/mapsetjson-0.1.rst

    * false (default): The node is not the master node.

+ * The node object may have a "crs" member, the value of which is a coordinate reference system (CRS) object, as defined in the `GeoJSON CRS specification`_.
+This CRS specifies how to interpret coordinates specified in other members of the node.
+The default CRS is a geographic coordinate reference system, using the WGS84 datum, and with longitude and latitude units of decimal degrees.

+ * The node object may have a "bbox" member, whose value must be a bounding box object as defined by the `GeoJSON bounding box specification`_.
+The bounding box indicates the spatial coverage of the resource.

+ * Node objects may have several other meta-data members that generally do not impact the display of map content [#meta]_.
+Viewers should provide a way for users to view this meta-data.
+Authors of MapSetJSON document should avoid defining these members in cases where they are redundant and likely to cause confusion.
+For example, for nodes that link to external content, the "dateModified" member is redundant with the ``Last-Modified`` HTTP header of the linked content, and the HTTP header's value is more likely to accurately reflect the last modification time.
+In the discussion below, "resource" means the content the node links to.

+   * The node object may have a "description" member, whose value must be a string describing the resource.

+   * The node object may have a "subject" member, whose value must be an array of strings indicating subjects covered by the resource.
+     Subjects might be user-defined tags or might be drawn from a subject thesaurus such as the `U.S. Library of Congress Subject Headings`_.

+   * The node object may have a "coverage" member, whose value must be a string containing a human-readable description of the temporal or spatial coverage of the resource.
+(This member is a human-readable complement to the machine-readable "bbox" member.)

+   * The node object may have a "creator" member, whose value must be a string specifying the name of the entity primarily responsible for making the resource.

+   * The node object may have a "contributors" member, whose value must be an array of strings specifying the names of entities responsible for making contributions to the resource.

+   * The node object may have a "publisher" member, whose value must be a string specifying the name of the entity primarily responsible for making the resource available.

+   * The node object may have a "rights" member, whose value must be a string specifying rights held in and over the resource, such as copyright.

+   * The node object may have a "license" member, whose value must be a URL pointing to a license which grants the user privileges over the resource.
+Document authors should use the canonical URL of the license when possible.

+   * The node object may have a "morePermissions" member, whose value must be a string providing information about additional permissions granted to the user beyond the license.

+   * The node object may have a "dateCreated" member, whose value must be a string in the time format specified by `ISO 8601`_, indicating when the resource was created.

+   * The node object may have a "dateModified" member, whose value must be a string in the time format specified by `ISO 8601`_, indicating when the resource was last modified.

+   * The node object may have a "dateAdded" member, whose value must be a string in the time format specified by `ISO 8601`_, indicating when the node was added to the map set.

  * Other members of the node object are interpreted according to its type, as defined below and in extensions to the MapSetJSON specification.
 In general, viewers should ignore node object members